Aharoni-Lab/Miniscope-v4-Wire-Free/README.md

 | Record Mode (1: Normal Mode, 2: Sweep Mode) | Sweep Mode*: Focal Plane Minimum | Sweep Mode*: Focal Plane Maximum | Sweep Mode*: Number of Focal Planes |
 | Sweep Mode*: Time in Each Focal Plane (s) |  |  |  |

+Each cell represents a word (4 bytes).
+*Only applicable in sweep mode.
+Will be ignored in normal mode

 ### Communication Protocol to the Wired Expansion Board (WXB)
 The wire-free board can talk to the wired-expansion board using the SD card slot.